Oncogene

+Overview

+Any gene that when mutated can contribute to the formation of cancer.

 Genes known as proto-oncogenes are those that normally encourage cell growth and division in order to generate new cells or sustain the viability of pre-existing cells.
 When overexpressed, proto-oncogenes can be inadvertently activated (turned on), which changes them to oncogenes.

 There are numerous ways to activate (turn on) oncogenes in cells: